 Belsebuub explains that chastity is not just the absence of lust, but a divine energy that actually repels lust.
 He states that it is built by eliminating the egos, balancing the centers, and practicing alchemy.

 Belsebuub writes that chastity is not to be confused with celibacy, which is running away from sex.
 Rather than transmuting and changing the nature of the sexual energies, those who become celibate channel the sexual energies into other centers, which creates a state of conflict, where a person maintains the outward appearance of a sexual abstainer but is inwardly burning with desires.
 He explains that this often leads to masturbation, creating multiple new egos, and to becoming a slave of desire.

-Belsebuub states that will and determination are needed in order not to allow the egos of lust to feed.
+Belsebuub states that will and determination are needed in order to not allow the egos of lust to feed.

 He further explains that sexual energies can change to a purer state with alchemy, in which a person is capable of using the erotic energies in a non-lustful way.
 He says that as different egos are eliminated and alchemy is practiced the sexual attraction goes back to its original pristine point, and that alchemy is needed as it is the divine fire that fights the fires of lust.

 Belsebuub concludes the topic by stating the following: